gpuett/beep-boop/README.md

 * The program will output a "Boop!" if the input includes a 1
   * User Input: "1"
   * Output: "Boop!"
-* The program will output a "I'm sorry, Dave.
+* The program will output a "I'm sorry, 'user'.
 I'm afraid I can't do that." if the input is divisible by 3
-  * User Input: "9"
+  * User Input: "Garnett, 9"
   * Output: "I'm sorry, Dave.
 I'm afraid I can't do that."
 * The program will output a range of numbers from 0 to the input number
   * User Input: "4"